Personalizing the dashboard for preschool impact

 Child dashboard:

-Our primary view of the existing dashboard focused on a daily learning path and exhibiting curriculum coverage.
-While this was age-based, the view was more suited for Grades 1-5 than preschoolers.
-The most searched keywords that SplashLearn offered for this age didn't nest in this view.
+Our primary view, or home tab, of the existing dashboard presented content in two major swimlanes: Curriculum and Gamezone.
+While this was age-based, the view was more suited for Grades 1-5, focusing on the two subjects- Math and ELA.
+The most searched keywords that SplashLearn offered for preschoolers and kindergarteners didn't appear in this view.

 Approach and implementation

-Hypothesis: Easy-to-discover and need-based content on Day 0 would encourage parents to engage better and take a positive conversion action like trial start and reduce cancellations.
+Hypothesis: Easy-to-discover, age-relevant content on Day 0 would encourage parents to engage better and take a positive conversion action like trial start and reduce cancellations.

 The solution centered around personalizing the user experience using two key insights/data points: